rkoeninger/ShenScript/README.md

 ## Running

 `index.html` contains a basic KL/Shen test bed.
 There, one can experiment with parsing, translating and running Shen code.
+It will not be able to mount files to the virtual file system unless it is loaded through a web server like `http-server`.

-`dist/bundle.js` must already be built for `index.html` to work.
+`dist/bundle.js` must be built for `index.html` to work.